ODE TO THE BOSTON CHAMPION

 Had so often been found.

-Your advantage held at strong,
+Your advantage held strong,

-lending credence to your goal,
+Lending credence to your goal,

 When sooner than expected,